wilyyy/eggsperiments/README.md

 # Eggsperiments

-experimental break project project to try out new technologies for the front end and play with 2022 UI/UX trends (Neumorphism-focused)
+experimental break project project to try out new technologies for the front end and play with 2022 UI/UX trends (Neumorphism-focused) progress on this project might be ongoing to test out new knowledge

 ## Todo
 - [x] Prototype